Hitman-lab/REST_API/README.md

 # REST_API
 ## express JS rest API example
-> This is basic demo on REST API -- it contains List of movies
+> it contains List of movies

+## make the request using CURL